Best HYSAs 2026: 11 Banks at 3%–5% APY (Verified May 8)

 HYSA vs CD: which is better?

 HYSAs offer flexibility: withdraw anytime with no penalty.
 CDs lock your money for 6-60 months but may offer 0.1-0.3% higher APY.
-In April 2026, the best HYSAs (5.01%) nearly match or exceed many CD rates, making HYSAs the better choice unless you can commit to a 12+ month CD at a meaningfully higher rate.
+In May 2026, the best HYSAs (around 4.0–4.2%) are competitive with many CD rates, making HYSAs the better choice unless you can commit to a 12+ month CD at a meaningfully higher rate.
 If you need access to your money within the next year, always choose a HYSA.

 How much money should I keep in a high-yield savings account?